Bahrain: Military

 The kingdom has a small but professional and well-equipped military called the Bahrain Defence Force (BDF), numbering around 8,200 personnel, including 6,000 in the Royal Bahraini Army, 700 in the Royal Bahraini Naval Force, and 1,500 in the Royal Bahraini Air Force.
-The BDF command structure also includes the Bahrain Royal Guard, which is the size of one battalion and has its own armored vehicles and artillery.
+The BDF command structure includes the Bahrain Royal Guard, which is the size of one battalion and has its own armored vehicles and artillery.
 The Bahrain National Guard is separate from the BDF, though it is tasked with assisting it in defense from external threats, and it has about 2,000 personnel.

-The supreme commander of the Bahraini military is King Hamad bin Isa Al Khalifa and the deputy supreme commander is the Crown Prince, Salman bin Hamad bin Isa Al Khalifa.
+The supreme commander of the Bahraini military is King Hamad bin Isa Al Khalifa.
+The deputy supreme commander is the Crown Prince, Salman bin Hamad bin Isa Al Khalifa.
 The Commander-in-Chief of the BDF has been Field Marshal Khalifa bin Ahmed Al Khalifa since 2008.